 The major role of the Surrey Heathland Partnership is contract management.
 The team's first hand extensive knowledge of heathland management helps to ensure work is delivered by contractors to the highest standard and at competitive prices for its partners/clients:

-- We work to raise awareness of heathland and promote its value to local communities (residents and companies)
+- We work in partnership to raise awareness of the rare heathland habitat and to promote its importance for wildlife and people, to local communities and beyond (residents, community groups, companies)

-- We provide essential best practice/specialist guidance to heathland owners and managers
+- We provide best practice and specialist guidance to heathland owners and managers

 - We assist with grant applications and preparing management plans